 Let me start off by saying that I do not actually believe that there is such a thing as a ‘shy’ child.
-There are children who are cautious about joining in or performing right away.
-These are often the children who are outgoing and creative at home, but who take a lot of time to warm up to others in groups.
-I also believe that it is harmful to label a child as ‘shy,’ as it can turn out to be a generalization stuck on a person for a lifetime.
+There are students who are cautious about joining in or performing right away.
+These are often the kids who are outgoing and creative at home, but who take a lot of time to warm up to others in groups.
+I also believe that it is harmful to label a student as ‘shy,’ as it can turn out to be a generalization stuck on a person for a lifetime.

 Bag Of Tricks